Gyotaku: A Unique Japanese Tradition in Which a Fish Becomes a Work of Art

 - Painting considered masterpiece of ancient Egypt may be an 1870s fake

-It has been speculated that Gyotaku did not originally begin as an art form however, but instead as a means of recording.
-This technique may have been first used by Japanese fisherman who wanted to make a record of the size and species of fish they caught.
+It has been speculated that Gyotaku did not originally begin as an art form however, but instead as a means of recording a fisherman’s catch.
+This technique may have been first used by Japanese fishermen who wanted to make a record of the size and species of fish they caught.

 The materials required for Gyotaku are simple – a fish, paper, ink or paint, and brushes.
 In the past, this art used fish that were freshly caught.
 Today, however, rubber replicas may be used to replace real fish.